Estimating Treatment Effect under Additive Hazards Models with High-dimensional Covariates: Introduction

 \subsection{Related work}

-The first main technical contribution of our work is an asymptotic normality theory enabling statistical inference in high-dimensional models for right censored survival data.
-Recent results of \cite{BradicEtal11,YuEtal2018,HouEtal19} provide asymptotic properties under the high dimensional Cox type proportional hazards models, which include competing risks.
-To the best of our knowledge, however, we provide the first results on high-dimensional inference including confidence interval construction under the additive hazards models.
+The first main technical contribution of our work is an asymptotic normality result enabling statistical inference in high-dimensional models for right-censored survival outcomes.
+Recent results of \cite{BradicEtal11}, \cite{YuEtal2018}, and \cite{HouEtal19} provide asymptotic properties under the high dimensional Cox type proportional hazards models, which include competing risks.
+To the best of our knowledge, however, we provide the first results on high-dimensional inference, including confidence interval construction, under the additive hazards models.

-Orthogonal scores, despite being a long familiar concept in the semiparametric literature \citep{Newey90,BKRW}, have not been explored for additive hazards models up to date.
-Orthogonal scores relate to the profile likelihood as well as the least favorable direction in likelihood inference; including efficient score drawn from the profile likelihood (special case of the orthogonal score) and nonparametric likelihood for semiparametric models, for example \citep{seve:wong:92,murp:vand:00}.
-However, nonparametric likelihood is not applicable for the additive hazards model \citep{LinYing94, MartinussenScheike07}.
-Moreover, efficient scores have been derived separately under this model.
-However, regretably they typically require the knowledge (or independent estimation) of the baseline hazard function \citep{LinYing94, Dukes:etal:19}.
+The orthogonal score has been a familiar concept in the semiparametric literature \citep{Newey90, BKRW}, and is closely related to efficient scores and efficient influence functions.
+It is also related to the profile likelihood and the least favorable direction, including the nonparametric maximum likelihood approach, often used for semiparametric models in survival analysis \citep{seve:wong:92,murp:vand:00,vdVaartbook00}.
+However, the nonparametric likelihood does not apply to the additive hazards model \citep{LinYing94}.

-Benefits of the orthogonal score have long been known: an estimator obtained from such score should not be affected by the slower than root-$n$ convergence in the estimation of the nuisance parameters in the model \citep{Newey90,BKRW}.
-This property was recently utilized for purposes of estimating treatment effects in high dimensional models \citep{BelloniEtal13,Farrell15,ChernozhukovEtal17}.
+The benefits of the orthogonal score have long been known: an estimator obtained from such a score should not be affected by the slower than root-$n$ estimation of the model' nuisance parameters \citep{Newey90,BKRW}.
+This property was recently utilized for purposes of estimating treatment effects in high-dimensional models \citep{BelloniEtal13,Farrell15,ChernozhukovEtal17,ChernozhukovDML-RR,ChernozhukovEtal-l2RR}.
 However, models with censored observations present a considerable challenge.
-Approaches based on uncensored data do not automatically generalize to censored data; complex dependencies are induced by the presence of censoring.
+Approaches based on uncensored data do not automatically generalize; complex dependencies are induced by the nested, `risk sets,' over time.